Better call Saul: Can climate lawsuits slow global warming?

 Which climate cases have marked legal milestones in the past year?

-More than 2,000 Swiss women aged over 64 brought a case last year accusing their government of violating their human rights by failing to do enough to combat climate change and putting them at risk of dying during heatwaves.
+More than 2,000 Swiss women aged over 64 brought a case in 2023 accusing their government of violating their human rights by failing to do enough to combat climate change and putting them at risk of dying during heat waves.

-The European Court of Human Rights this month upheld their complaint - a decision likely to set a legal precedent.
+The European Court of Human Rights in April 2024 upheld their complaint - a decision likely to set a legal precedent.
+In March, the Council of Europe, the court's oversight body, said the Swiss government had not yet proven it is meeting its climate obligations.

 In the first U.S. youth-led climate case to reach trial, 16 plaintiffs, aged between two and 18, filed a lawsuit against the state of Montana over policies prohibiting state agencies from considering climate impacts when approving fossil fuel projects.

-A judge ruled in the plaintiffs' favour last year, citing a provision in the state constitution requiring Montana to protect and improve the environment.
-Other similar youth-driven lawsuits are pending elsewhere in the United States.
+A judge ruled in the plaintiffs' favour in 2023, citing a provision in the state constitution requiring Montana to protect and improve the environment.
+The decision was upheld by Montana's top court in December 2024.

 Can climate litigation drive change?

-Court victories for campaigners are likely to embolden more plaintiffs to bring more cases and the legal precedents already set make it more likely that similar lawsuits will prevail.
+Court victories for campaigners are likely to spur more cases, and the legal precedents already set make it more likely that similar lawsuits will prevail.

 (Reporting by Joanna Gill with additional reporting from Nita Bhalla, David Sherfinski and Andre Cabette Fabio and Anastasia Moloney; Editing by Jon Hemming.)